 Right now, coworking spaces need to rethink operations and ensure they can provide a safe environment, inclusive of social distancing requirements and workspace sanitation.

 But it’s not just coworking operators who will need to rethink their current approach – it’s businesses in general.
 And for large companies with sprawling real estate filled by commuting employees, that rethink is expected to take some time.
 The average office redesign can take 12 to 18 months, according to a WeWork post published in the Harvard Business Review.
 The sheer time to redesign, coupled with a reluctance to sit in a cramped train or bus for an extended period of time, has pushed many business leaders to embrace a new, more dispersed approach, that would boost reliance on flexible spaces to help realize that vision.

 Brian Armstrong, CEO of Coinbase, told WeWork businesses should embrace future offices that are “one floor in ten cities versus ten floors in one city.”

 Moving away from a centralized headquarters can cut costs in renovations and disperse employees to other cities, where coworking spaces can fill a need – right now.

-The workspace solution you need, now
+The Coolest Coworking Space in Richardson you need, now